Gems Bonanza: Slot Overview

 Key among the positives is the gameplay which has a nice flow.
 Gems Bonanza was largely devoid of extended periods of nothing happening during testing.
 A large part is due to the glowing marks on the board, throwing up regular modifiers when wins occurred over them.
 There was a marked difference between the effectiveness of the modifiers.
 Nuclear would very rarely lead to much additional action.
 Usually, it cleared the board, and nothing else would happen.
 Colossal symbols could be useful, provided high-value symbols appeared.
 The other good one tended to be Lucky Wilds which would occasionally light up a whole bunch of wins, tipping the Gold Fever meter into launching the feature.

 The Gold Fever feature proved to be a volatile one.
 Some passed by almost unnoticed; others were quite intense.
 They triggered fairly regularly too, though getting past level 2 is a real challenge.
 Payouts quickly escalate when the bigger multipliers are involved which can reach up to 10,000 times the stake.
 Possibilities are technically there if you can push it to the later Gold Fever tiers.

 All up, Gems Bonanza is a well-made grid slot with nice features and big potential.
 Not as complex or sophisticated as the best in class, but a fun experience all the same.

-While it imitates some elements of other developers’ ideas, Gems Bonanza has the features, gameplay, plus potential to cut through that to make it a decent game.
+While it imitates some elements of other developers’ ideas, Gems Bonanza has the features, gameplay, plus potential to cut through that to make it a thoroughly enjoyable game.